 Source: authors based on household budget survey data.

 The pattern shown in Fig. 24 is supported by national data on poverty.
 Fig. 25 shows there was a sharp decline in the poverty rate between 2010 and 2015.
 Since then, however, the poverty rate has stabilized.
-Throughout the study period, the subsistence minimum remained stable (and probably fell in real terms), in contrast to average wages, which increased steadily.
+Throughout the study period, the subsistence minimum remained stable (and probably fell in real terms), in contrast to average wages, which increased steadily (Fig. 26).

 These data suggest that part of the decline in catastrophic incidence betweeen 2011 and 2013, and part of the rise in catastrophic incidence between 2014 and 2017, can be attributed to changes in household capacity to pay for health care.